 9 TIPs If Your Virtual / Blended Learning Options Are Not Working For Your Child

-Is your child feeling lost in school this year with your school’s Covid-19 Virtual or Blended Learning options?
+Did your child feel lost in school this year with your school’s Covid-19 Virtual or Blended Learning options?
 Although students, parents and teachers have been resilient, many outstanding classroom teachers are struggling with adapting to the virtual learning environment.
 And, many students are disengaged and unmotivated.

 Here is why: